Yohannfra/Touche/Documents/PCB/README.md

 The Arduino nano and NRF24L01 parts come from here : https://www.diymodules.org/

-I learned PCB making with this project so they may not be perfect.
+I learned PCB with this project so they may not be perfect.

 Please open an issue if you spot any design error.